 I grew as a person dating Judy.
 She precipitated a sea change in my attitude towards money.
 The relationship has given me much more clarity about the kind of person I would best click with.

 My scholarship continues to give me money, which has allowed me to be blissfully insulated from pecuniary worries.
 I have become financially secure and I now want to make a deliberate attempt to be generous towards my friends and family.

 My internship is very interesting and challenging, and has just the right balance of structure and open-endedness to hook me.
 The CEO, Richard, is gregarious and really knows his stuff.
 Having done a bit of data science at my internship, I think I’m happy to pursue it as a Master’s degree.

 I picked up a new productivity habit (Complice), and it helps that my thesis and BEE mini-thesis are chugging along nicely.

 Overall, I’m in a good place.
-Self-esteem is high because of my social relationships, academic success.
+My self-esteem is high because of my social relationships and academic success.
 No troubles due to financial stability.
 Good internship thanks to my eternal benefactor Mrs Hauw.

 I made a comment two years ago:

 The grind never ends—not after my As, not during army, not even after I have gotten my scholarship.
 But I am beginning to realise that I may like and even need this grind in my life more than I think I do.